coursmos/Linux-Foundation-Coupon/README.md

 ### DevOps Exclusive: Up to 38% OFF

-Coupon Code: DCUBE30 via [kube.promo/devops](https://kube.promo/devops).
+Coupon Code: `'DCUBE30'`.
 This code is tailored for tech pros in the DevOps space and offers massive discounts on high-value bundles.

 **Deals that matter:**